jullienl/HPE-COM-PowerShell-Library/README.md

 ## Installation

-To install the HPE GreenLake for Compute Ops Management PowerShell library, download the module and import it into your PowerShell session:
+To install the HPE Compute Ops Management PowerShell library, download the module and import it into your PowerShell session:

 ```powerShell
 Install-Module HPEGreenLakeForCOM